tomerklugman/Ex4-OOP/README.md

 ----
 ## how to run
-open main foler where Ex4_Server_v0.0 is and open cmd in that folder with this command change the 0 at the end to 0 to 15 cases like: java -jar Ex4_Server_v0.0.jar 13
+open main foler where Ex4_Server_v0.0 is, and open cmd in that folder with this command change the 0 at the end to 0 to 15 cases like: java -jar Ex4_Server_v0.0.jar 13
 ```sh
 java -jar Ex4_Server_v0.0.jar 0